Palacio de Bellas Artes Mexico City

 Where to Eat?

-Porcino in the photo above and Plantasia, a vegetarian sushi place that was light and lovely, decorated just how we used to design our bedrooms in the 1970s with macrame and hanging plants from the ceiling.
+Porcino in the photo above and Plantasia, a vegetarian sushi place that was light and lovely, decorated just how we used to design our bedrooms in the 1970s with macrame hanging plants from the ceiling.
 And a big Buddha statue.

 It’s in the Roma neighborhood.
 I had a cashew cocktail with no booze.
 It was so tasty!

-Lastly, try to walk to your destinations as even taking taxis will slow down your roll.
+Certainly, try to walk to your destinations as even taking taxis will slow down your roll.
 The traffic in Mexico City is truly the only Con I can think of.

 I can’t wait to leave tomorrow!